davideastmond/book-report-react/README.md

 ## About

-This is a web app platform to manage academics for a school or university, allowing instructors to manages courses, students and grades, and allowing students to manage their courses and grades.
+This is a web app platform to manage academic grades for a school or university, allowing instructors to manages courses, course work, students and grades, and allowing students to manage their courses and grades.

 ## Features